devcode1981/File-Provider-Storage/README.md

     bundle exec foreman start -p4000

 This will run Foreman on port 4000.
-NGINX is already running on port 3000, hence to login to GitLab you may now go to http://localhost:3000 in your browser.
+Gitlab-workhorse is already running on port 3000, hence to login to GitLab you may now go to http://localhost:3000 in your browser.
 The development login credentials are `root` and `5iveL!fe`.

 If you want to work on GitLab CI - setup the GitLab Runner: